 ME Time optionals will take your trip to a whole new level with unforgettable experiences unique to the places you visit.
 See more, do more, live more & go home completely regret-free.
 Costs for these aren’t included in your tour cost & are payable to your Trip Manager in local currency.

 On our trips we don't just take you to the destinations, we make sure you get under the skin of every place you visit.
 From amazing food & accommodation, to exclusive access to incredible experiences, with Contiki you'll get unbeatable value & a completely unique travel experience.

 Check-in to your hotel after 2pm and the remainder of the day is free to relax before meeting your fellow travellers for your Kickstart meeting this evening.
 Afterwards why not grab some dinner at one of the local restaurants or take a short walk to explore nearby Covent Garden

-Meet up with your Contiki team before we hit the road and take a ferry past the White Cliffs of Dover.
+Meet up with your Contiki Team before we hit the road and take a ferry past the White Cliffs of Dover.
 Next stop: the buzzing, free-wheeling city of Amsterdam.

 Check out Amsterdam’s eye-opening Red Light District, where the creative and wacky come together on narrow cobbled streets, 24/7.
-Get some pointers on the city’s hot spots from your Tour Manager and head into town for a fun night out.
+Get some pointers on the city’s hot spots from your Trip Manager and head into town for a fun night out.

 - See the White Cliffs of Dover